-DevSecOps is a new model that provides, everyone on a team, accountability for the security implementation in the application; from the planning, design, development, QA/Testing, to release, and when operating on a production environment.
+DevSecOps is an innovative model that provides everyone on a team with accountability for implementing security in the application.
+From planning, design, development, and QA/Testing to release and operating in a production environment.

-When implementing DevSecOps on the Software Development Lifecycle (SDLC), an organization will experience the continuous integration and will notice that the costs for compliance are reduced, code is constantly being analyzed, tested, delivered and released properly.
+When implementing DevSecOps on the Software Development Lifecycle (SDLC), an organization will experience continuous integration and will notice that the costs for compliance are reduced.
+This is because code is constantly being analyzed, tested, delivered, and released properly.

-As I stated previously on this blog, on this rapid-changing era, everything is evolving at a very accelerated pace.
-We continue to discover vulnerabilities and breaches across platforms and operating systems, patches are released constantly but we as part of the Operating team of a company cannot afford the risk of having a vulnerability on any side of our IT system/application.
+In this rapidly changing era, everything is evolving at a very accelerated pace.
+We continue to discover vulnerabilities and breaches across platforms and operating systems.
+Patches are released constantly.
+But, being a part of the operating team of a company, one can’t afford the risk of having a vulnerability on any side of the IT system/application.

 - Improves your application stability, availability, and security.

-There are five important phases that need to be followed in order to enable DevSecOps on a current DevOps pipeline or in the Software Development Lifecycle.
+Five important phases must be followed to enable DevSecOps on a current DevOps pipeline or in the Software Development Lifecycle.

 Phase 1: Secure local development

-Start by implementing secure working-environments (Local Secure Environments).
-When you are developing an application, in most cases you will use Open Source technologies.
-Docker is a great helper at this phase since it automates the infrastructure and services deployments on Local machines.
-So when you are using this ready-to-go docker environment, make sure that you are using the most recent/updated versions of the Docker Images and scan them for vulnerabilities.
+Start by implementing secure working environments (Local Secure Environments).
+When developing an application, you can use Open Source technologies in most cases.
+Docker is a great helper in this phase since it automates the infrastructure and service deployments of local machines.
+So, when using this ready-to-go docker environment, ensure you use the most recent/updated versions of the Docker Images and scan them for vulnerabilities.
 Even the images from official providers have vulnerabilities that need to be patched.

 Enable Vulnerability while uploading your source code.
-Having multiple hands or people working at a piece of code can lead to vulnerabilities, especially when they are remote.
-Git systems have been a great improvement for collaboration between team members and code.
-When a team member uploads a piece of code, I strongly suggest that you enable automated testing for security on your code dependencies and core; some good alternatives to do it, are Snyk or Sonatype’s Nexus.
+Having multiple hands or people working on a piece of code can lead to vulnerabilities, especially when they are remote.
+Git systems have greatly improved collaboration between team members and code.
+When a team member uploads a piece of code, I strongly suggest that you enable automated testing for security on your code dependencies and core; some good alternatives to do it are Snyk or Sonatype’s Nexus.

 Phase 3: Continuous Integration & Build

-When creating the development image/package, you’ll need to make sure that your build tool or system has the proper security in place; it uses https:// protocol, is properly hardened and secure, is available and protected for attack mitigation or even not accessible via the internet.
-Tools that you can use here: Jenkins, Circle CI, AWS CodeBuild, Google Cloud Functions, Azure DevOps.
+When creating the development image/package, you’ll need to ensure that your build tool or system has the proper security in place; it uses https:// protocol, is properly hardened and secure, is available and protected for attack mitigation, or is even not accessible via the internet.
+You can use tools like Jenkins, Circle CI, AWS CodeBuild, Google Cloud Functions, and Azure DevOps.